Change of superconducting character in UTe2induced by magnetic field

 The results of the nuclear magnetic resonance (NMR) Knight-shift ($K$) measurements to superconductors have provided important information about the spin state in the SC state\cite{YosidaPhysRev1957, MacLaughlin1976}.
 However, in FM superconductors, such information is obscured because of the internal field produced by FM ordered moments.
 Thus, UTe$_2$ provides a special opportunity for studying spin-triplet physics because the lack of FM moments means that precise $K$ measurements can be obtained.

+\ce{UTe2} crystallizes \textit{Immm} space group ($\#71, D_{\rm 2h}$).
 The possible SC symmetry and irreducible representation of spin-triplet superconductivity in a $D_{\rm 2h}$ point group corresponding to the orthorhombic crystal structure of UTe$_2$ in the zero field and $H \parallel b$ are listed in Table~\ref{t1} and Table~\ref{t2} \cite{IshizukaPRL2019,Aoki2022review}.

-As a result of performing the $K$ measurements under low external fields, we found that UTe$_2$ is a spin?triplet superconductor with spin degrees of freedom.
+As a result of performing the NMR Knight shift measurements under low external fields\cite{NakamineJPSJ2019, NakaminePRB2021, NakamineJPSJ2021, FujibayashiJPSJ2022}, we found that UTe$_2$ is a spin-triplet superconductor with spin degrees of freedom.
 The important aspect to be clarified is the behavior of the remaining spin degrees under various experimental conditions, such as the application of a magnetic field and/or pressure.

 The upper critical field of superconductivity ($H_{\rm c2}$) is strongly directionally dependent\cite{KnebelJPSJ2019, RanNatPhy2019}.
 When $H$ was perfectly aligned along the $b$ axis, $H$-boosted superconductivity was observed up to $\sim 35$ T \cite{RanScience2019, RanNatPhy2019, MiyakeJPSJ2019, KnebelJPSJ2019, KnafoCommPhys2021}.
-The use of microscopic measurements to investigate this high-$H$ SC (HHSC) state is critical to understanding the nature of spin-triplet superconductivity, as well as the SC mechanism of UTe$_2$.
+The use of microscopic measurements to investigate this high-$H$ SC (HHSC) state is critical for understanding the nature of spin-triplet superconductivity, as well as the SC mechanism of UTe$_2$.